Click here to read about Henry Ford’s role in the history of the Green Island Power Authority.

 The residents of Green Island have always possessed a sense of duty when it comes to the good of the community and to the country.
 During the First World War, the Green Island Knights of Columbus sent 20 of their men to the front lines.
 The Legnard-Curtin Post American Legion #927 was established in 1920 and keeps an active interest in the community to this day, and Green Island puts on a Memorial Day parade each year to honor veterans and those who made the supreme sacrifice for our Country.

 The Village of Green Island has also put forward a great effort to provide a safe and enjoyable environment for its children.
 In 1939, plans for the Paine Street Park went underway.
-Today, the park contains a playground, basketball courts, and an ice skating rink for the winter so that the children of Green Island have a safe place to play.
-In the late 19th and early 20th centuries, Center Island was a popular place to play baseball.
+Today, the park contains a playground, sprinkler park, basketball courts, and a pavilion so that the children of Green Island have a safe place to play.
+In the late 19th and early 20th centuries, Center (Starbuck) Island was a popular place to play baseball.
+Babe Ruth was amongst the baseball stars that played there.
 That tradition is carried on to this day through the Green Island Little League, which was created in 1954 by the Ford Motor Company, the Kiwanis, and the Catholic War Veterans.
 The Ford Little League team in Green Island was the first in the nation sponsored by Ford Motor Company.
 Green Island is also the home of Veteran’s Memorial Stadium, which includes fields used for golf, baseball, softball, and soccer, and a track for running.
 Men who worked as a part of the Works Progress Administration built the Stadium in 1941, under the program established by President Franklin Roosevelt’s New Deal, which was created to help ease the effects of the Great Depression.
 The WPA also provided surplus goods to families in need in Green Island during this time.

 Education has always been a top priority to the citizens of Green Island.
 The first school was built in Green Island in 1865, and a second was built to accommodate excess students in 1879.
 Heatly School – currently the only school in the Green Island School District – was built in 1930.
 It expanded gradually from an elementary school to a high school, and in 1937, the first high school class graduated from Heatly.
 The school is named after James Heatly, who was the Superintendent of Schools from 1880 to 1924.
-Heatly School was renovated in the 1950’s and an addition is set to be built beginning in 2006.
+Heatly School was renovated in the 1950’s and an addition, including a new gymnansium, laboratories, additional classrooms and other renovations were built beginning in 2006.

 Green Island continues to be a village of economic and cultural prosperity.
-Businesses currently in operation include Lydall-Manning (a paper company), Sealy (a plant that manufactures mattresses), Honeywell (which produces friction materials), Zak Incorporated (which contributes to the steel industry), Silhouette Optical (eyewear), the Green Island Lanes (a bowling alley), the McNulty Funeral Home, Pioneer Savings Bank, and a number of corner stores and hair salons.
-A few active organizations on the Island include the Italian Fraternal Society (established in 1937), the Green Island Senior Citizens (established in 1970 to provide recreational activities for older residents), the Vagabond Club, the Green Island Little League and the Youth Organization of Green Island (established in 1971).
+Businesses currently in operation include Lydall-Manning (a paper company), Sealy (a plant that manufactures mattresses), Honeywell (which produces friction materials), Ross Valve (former Zak), Silhouette Optical (eyewear), the Green Island Lanes (a bowling alley), the McNulty Funeral Home and a number of corner stores and hair salons.
+A few active organizations on the Island include the Green Island Senior Citizens (established in 1970 to provide recreational activities for older residents), the Vagabond Club, the Green Island Little League and the Youth Organization of Green Island (YOGI) basketball program (established in 1971).

 Green Island is a town that has been dedicated not only to the well being of its inhabitants, but also to the success of industries around the nation.
 In his History of Green Island (1934), resident Samuel Hutchinson said that he wrote his account of the village “to correct the idea which some people profess to believe – that Green Island is good enough to live in only as long as one has to.”
 Hutchinson believed not only in the past, but also in the future of Green Island.
 “It behooves us to remember that Green Island is and will be just exactly what we make it…to be a dweller of the community is a privilege which is worth treasuring.”
 It is clear that the many generations of “Islanders” before and since Hutchinson agree.